-This topic describes how to check the status of Server Load Balancer (SLB) instances, specifically by viewing the results of health assessment, Anti-DDoS Basic status check, certificate status detection, access control detection, billing status detection, and idle instance detection.
-If an exception is detected, the cause and standard solution are provided.
+This topic describes how to diagnose Classic Load Balancer (CLB) instances.
+The diagnosis includes the following check items: the instance health, Anti-DDoS status, certificate status, access control status, billing status, and whether the CLB instance is idle.
+If an exception is detected, the cause and solution are provided.

 - In the left-side navigation pane, choose .

 - Find the CLB instance that you want to diagnose, and click the ID of the CLB instance.
 You can also click the icon in the Health Check column.
 On the Instance Details tab, click Health Check in the upper-right corner.